History of the Buffalo Bills: 2017

 On January 11, 2017, Sean McDermott was hired as the head coach of the Buffalo Bills.
 McDermott had previously spent the past six seasons as the defensive coordinator of the Carolina Panthers.
 Along with McDermott, Brandon Beane, the Panthers' assistant general manager, replaced Doug Whaley as the Bills' general manager.
 Many of the players that Whaley had added or extended, including receiver Sammy Watkins, cornerback Ronald Darby, and defensive tackle Marcell Dareus, were traded away before or during the season.
-During the 2017 offseason, McDermott popularized the term "Respect the Process" when questioned if he was rebuilding the team.
+During the 2017 offseason, McDermott popularized the term "Trust the Process" when questioned if he was rebuilding the team.
 The tandem of McDermott and Beane have since been referred to by fans as "McBeane".

 Despite low expectations for McDermott's first season, the Bills played surprisingly well aside from a 3-game midseason slump.
 On December 31, 2017, the Bills secured a playoff berth for the first time in 17 seasons with a win over the Miami Dolphins (concurrently with a Baltimore Ravens loss to the Cincinnati Bengals).
 Their season ended on January 7, 2018, when the Bills lost to the Jacksonville Jaguars in the AFC Wild Card game by a score of 10–3.